shantam-8/Machine-Learning-API-for-Tshirt-Size-Determination/README.md

 Additionally, of the 500 data points sourced from different websites, 70% were used as the training set and 30% were used as the test set.
 Through several processes of trial-and-error, a Training Accuracy of 0.9521 and a Test Accuracy of 0.8541 was achieved.

 ## Model Deployment
 As the original model was too large, the model has been compressed into a model named "Model_4.tflite" and suitable changes have been made to "app.py".
-This was then depolyed via heroku.
-The following site opens the API:
+This is seen in the "deploy" branch of the repository.
+This branch has been deployed via heroku.
+The following site opens the API: [https://tshirt-sizing.herokuapp.com/predict](https://tshirt-sizing.herokuapp.com/predict).

 ## Potential Updates
 The list indicates the updates that can be made to this API.